jfilus/byteWIKI/docs/source/softwaredevelopment.rst

    ::

      Unzip the <file.raw.gz> (e.g. with 7-zip)
-     Write the resulting <file.raw> to the uSD-card with a tool like Roadkil's Disk Image[https://www.roadkil.net/program.php?ProgramID=12]
+     Write the resulting <file.raw> to the uSD-card with a tool like Roadkils Disk Image: https://www.roadkil.net/program.php?ProgramID=12

    LINUX: